rapidsai/deployment/source/cloud/azure/azureml.md

 ### Custom RAPIDS Environment

-To run an AzureML experiment, you need to specify an environment containing all necessary software dependencies that will be used to run copies of the training script across the nodes.
+To run an AzureML experiment, you must specify an [environment](https://learn.microsoft.com/en-us/azure/machine-learning/concept-environments?view=azureml-api-2) that contains all the necessary software dependencies to run the training script on distributed nodes. <br>

-You can use a [pre-built](link) environment provided by AzureML or create a [custom](link) environment by defining a Docker container image.
+You can define an environment from a [pre-built](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-environments-v2?tabs=python&view=azureml-api-2#create-an-environment-from-a-docker-image) docker image or create-your-own from a [Dockerfile](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-environments-v2?tabs=python&view=azureml-api-2#create-an-environment-from-a-docker-build-context) or [conda](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-environments-v2?tabs=python&view=azureml-api-2#create-an-environment-from-a-conda-specification) specification file.

-To create a custom RAPIDS docker image, specify the directory that will serve as the build context, which should contain a Dockerfile (similar to below) and any other necessary files:
+Create your custom RAPIDS docker image using the example below, making sure to install additional packages needed for your workflows.

 ```dockerfile